Get insider access

 How To Get The Best Results

-While you can't change the response time of the TV, there are a few settings to help reduce stutter if it bothers you.
+While you can't change the TV's response time, there are a few settings that can help reduce stutter if it bothers you.

 Motion interpolation